This post may contain affiliate links. Please read our disclosure policy.

 Instant Pot Zuppa Toscana

-- 5 strips of bacon (thick cut works best)
+- 5 strips bacon (thick cut works best) cut into small pieces

 - 2 cups chicken broth (beef works too)